Gewerd-Strauss/ScriptLauncher/README.md

 Insert any script path to a specific script to include, even if you don't want to include the entire directory.

+---

+Save the file after adding desired paths, then reload for the changes to take effect.

 ### 4. "Script Behaviour Settings"

 | Setting| Meaning | Default |